Music Career Finder

 Dann Gallucci started playing in bands in High School.
 After that, he split time between hardcore bands and Modest Mouse.
 He was a member of the Murder City Devils in the late nineties (and now).
 When the band broke up he re-joined Modest Mouse during a period of growth for the band.

 “Float On” became a pretty decent-sized hit and then he quit for some reason and went to audio engineering school.
-He came home from school and did monitor and front of house engineering for bands like Miike Snow, MIA, and the XX.
+He came home from school and did monitor and front-of-house engineering for bands like Miike Snow, MIA, and the XX.
 Another band he worked with was Cold War Kids, who he would end up joining as a Songwriter, Guitar Player, Producer, and Engineer.

 Cold War Kids had a decent-sized hit as well with “First” which, aside from helping to write and playing guitar, he had also produced and mixed.
 After realizing he no longer wanted to tour (by this time, he had a little munchkin named Maria), he switched gears, became a Radio Producer and started a podcast production business called Little Everywhere with his partner Jane Marie.
 He lives in LA with his daughter.